 Sending deal data to an external shipment-handling system to create a purchase order.

-Sending chat alerts from your external system to your company's chat stream that lets employees know something important has happened.
+Sending chat alerts from your external system to your company's chat stream to notify employees that something important has occurred.

 HubSpot regulates webhook traffic separately from other workflow processes.
 This is done to streamline workflow and webhook performance.
 When a webhook is slow or times out, the workflow action may take longer than expected to execute.

-After you create your workflow with a webhook action, you can run a quick test with a dummy webhook URL.
-In your browser, navigate to https://webhook.site and copy the unique URL that is automatically created.
-In the Webhook URL field in your webhook action, paste the URL.
+After you create your workflow with a webhook action, you can run a quick test with a dummy webhook URL:

 Please note: historical property values will only be returned in contact-based workflows.
 Webhooks used in all other workflow types will only return the most recent value.